Baixador de Vallvidrera (Barcelona–Vallès Line)

-Baixador de Vallvidrera is a railway station in the Sarrià-Sant Gervasi district of Barcelona.
+Baixador de Vallvidrera (/ca/) is a railway station in the Sarrià-Sant Gervasi district of Barcelona.
 It is served by lines S1 and S2 of the Metro del Vallès commuter rail system, which are operated by Ferrocarrils de la Generalitat de Catalunya, who also run the station.

 The station has twin tracks and two side platforms.
 Access to the street is via stairs and lifts.

 The station opened in 1916, with the opening of the Collserola tunnel and the line from Peu del Funicular station to the Vallès.

 The GR 92 long-distance footpath, which roughly follows the length of the Mediterranean coast of Spain, has a staging point at the station.
 Stage 18 links northwards to Montcada i Reixac, a distance of 16.7 km, whilst stage 19 links southwards to Sant Vicenç dels Horts, a distance of 13.6 km.
 The railway provides good access to both stages from the centre of the city of Barcelona.